ethereum/ERCs/ERCS/erc-xxxx.md

     - in: query
       name: signer_key
       schema:
-        type: did:key
-      description: The public key of the user.
-  - in: query
-      name: signer_type
-      schema:
         type: string
-      description: The type of signer used, see SIGNER_TYPE.
+      description: The public key of the user, formatted using W3C definition of did:key
   - in: query
       name: smart_account_address
       schema:
         type: string
-      description: The on-chain address for a given smart account.
+      description: The on-chain address for a given smart account, formatted using CAIP-10
 ```

 #### Syntax